michellamello/dio/README.md

-# Carrefour
+# Dio Activities/ Challenges

-Here are the files from the lessons learned during Dio - Carrefour Data Engineer Bootcamp.
+Here are the files from the lessons learned during Dio Bootcamps.